- The CX Golden Rule Newsletter

 Customer Management: Customer Success Manager, Strategic Account Manager and/or Technical Account Manager

-These roles all require different skillsets and experience levels.
-When bundled together and put on the CSM’s shoulders to do both Professional Services (onboarding) and Customer Management, the result is a watered down experience for the customer that doesn’t create consistent, repeatable, high quality results.
+“These roles all require different skillsets and experience levels.
+When bundled together and put on the CSM’s shoulders to do both Onboarding, Professional Services and Customer Management, the result is a watered down experience for the customer that doesn’t create consistent, repeatable, high quality results. “

-Professional Services roles:
+Professional Services (PS) roles

 PS is responsible for delivering the Customer implementation, training and support that delivers the high value outcomes defined by the customer in accordance with the signed contract.
 PS partners with the CSM in managing the plan that will deliver on the customer’s expectations and ensures the team drives results for software consumption, retention and expansion.

-Customer Success Manager role
+Customer Success Management

-Owns the Renewal Revenue target, owns or supports the Expansion target
+Owns the Renewal Revenue target

 Single point of contact for customer relationship

-Manage customer consumption of software. (i.e. full consumption of # of licenses or # of units of measure for license purchase)
+Manages customer consumption of software. (i.e. full consumption of # of licenses or # of units of measure for license purchase)

-Manage customer retention (manages renewals that are not automated)
+Manages customer retention (manages renewals that are not automated)

 “Challenges exist with ambidexterity, as customers can become frustrated by multiple vendor contacts and customer needs are overlooked, resulting in weaker relationships.
 Thus, cross-functional ambidexterity is not a perfect solution for all service-sales settings such as those where engagement is critical to help customers realize value.”

-The Customer Success Manager role will be involved in the initial stage of the customer implementation to help ensure the goals and objectives defined in the sales cycle are the same goals and objectives that are used to develop the implementation plan.
 The CSM introduces the customer to the PS team and is the escalation path for the customer at all times.
-However, once the implementation plan is defined and confirmed by the customer, the customer will work with the PS team during the implementation on the tactical activities required through to their production launch of the software.
+However, once the implementation plan is defined and confirmed by the customer, the customer will work directly with the PS team during the implementation on the tactical activities required until their production launch of the software.
 The PS team takes care of the customer during implementation phases on a day-to-day tactical level.
 The CSM will attend specific meetings during the implementation phase to stay up to speed on the status and will help escalate and prioritize “Launch Critical Issues”.

 “The first 30 days of a customer experience sets up the tone for the longer term relationship.”